maximiliancw/openapi-sync-action/README.md

 # openapi-sync-action

-GitHub action for downloading a remote `openapi.yaml` and saving it to the repository
+GitHub action for downloading and saving a remote `openapi.yaml` file